lz4/lz4/lib/README.md

 Its public API is described in `lib/lz4frame.h`.
 In order to work properly, lz4frame needs all other modules present in `/lib`, including, lz4 and lz4hc, and also **xxhash**.
+So it's necessary to also include `xxhash.c` and `xxhash.h`.

+#### Level 4 : File compression operations

+As a helper around file operations, the library has been recently extended with `lz4file.c` and `lz4file.h` (still considered experimental at the time of this writing).
+These helpers allow opening, reading, writing, and closing files using transparent LZ4 compression / decompression.
+As a consequence, using `lz4file` adds a dependency on `<stdio.h>`.

+`lz4file` relies on `lz4frame` in order to produce compressed data conformant to the [LZ4 Frame format] specification.
-So it's necessary to include all `*.c` and `*.h` files present in `/lib`.
+Consequently, to enable this capability, it's necessary to include all `*.c` and `*.h` files from `lib/` directory.

 #### Advanced / Experimental API

 Definitions which are not guaranteed to remain stable in future versions, are protected behind macros, such as `LZ4_STATIC_LINKING_ONLY`.
-As the name strongly implies, these definitions should only be invoked in the context of static linking ***only***.
+As the name suggests, these definitions should only be invoked in the context of static linking ***only***.
 Otherwise, dependent application may fail on API or ABI break in the future.
 The associated symbols are also not exposed by the dynamic library by default.